happydasch/btplotting/README.md

 * Navigation in live client (Pause, Backward, Forward)
 * Live plotting is done using an analyzer
 * Live plotting data update works in a single thread and is done by a DataHandler
+* Data update is being done every n seconds, this is configureable

 ## Features